List of 9 Female Snooker Referees | History, Salaries & World Finals

 List of Current Female Snooker Referees

-This section summarizes active and recently active female snooker referees.
+This section summarizes active and recently active referees.
 The list reflects officials trusted at professional and ranking levels.
 Each name represents verified international officiating experience.

 • Desislava Bozhilova